pawbyte/gpe-docs/docs/building.md

 If not, can you recall any recent games or applications ported to your operating system, parhaps there is another module we need to add...

-Submit an issue to our main repo via[Issue Tracker](https://github.com/pawbyte/Game-Pencil-Engine-Editor/issues/new).
+Submit an issue to our main repo via's [Issue Tracker](https://github.com/pawbyte/Game-Pencil-Engine-Editor/issues/new).